komalsrathi/shiny-server/README.rst

 	# Instruct Shiny Server to run applications as the user "shiny"
 	run_as shiny;
+	preserve_logs true; # this is required to preserve logs

 	# Define a server that listens on port 3838
 	server {